tytan652/rfcs/text/0045-add-notion-of-protocol.md

     - matching links without prefixes (e.g. "rtmp.example.com").
     - adding `://` each time that a auto-detection is done.

-Adding to the API these functions:
+Adding to this API these functions:
 - `const char *obs_output_get_protocols(const obs_output_t *output)`: returns protocols supported by the output.
 - `bool obs_output_is_protocol_registered(const char *protocol)`: return true if an output with the protocol is registered.
 - `const char *obs_output_get_prefix_protocol(const char *prefix)`: return the protocol bound to the prefix.